nkymark/nkymark.github.io/_pages/tech.md

 **SMC Reset**
 1. Shut down your Mac.
-2. a) For MacBooks with removable batteries
+2. a) For MacBooks without removable batteries
-    - Disconnect the MagSafe cable.
-    - Remove the battery.
-    - Press the Power key for 5 seconds and then let go.
-    - Put back the battery and reattach the MagSafe cable.

-   b) For MacBooks without removable batteries
     - Keep the MagSafe cable attached.
     - Press (on the left hand side of the keyboard) the Shift + Control + Option and the Power keys simultaneously.
     - Let go of all keys at the same time.

-   c) For iMacs and other non-laptop based Macs
+   b) For iMacs and other non-laptop based Macs
     - Disconnect the power cable.
     - Press the Power key for 5 seconds and then let go.
     - Reattach the power cable.